-- a.
-Exposure: The exposure of an asset is the degree to which an asset is susceptible to hazards (e.g., depth of flooding due to sea level rise, storm surge and wave run up).
-Exposure can be evaluated based on the type, magnitude and duration of flooding by either selecting readily available inundation mapping at an appropriate scale and resolution, or by completing site-specific modeling and mapping of an accepted range of current and future sea level rise projections, storm surge conditions, and wave hazards (including wave runup if the asset is located directly along the shoreline).
-Exposure can be evaluated by overlying the asset footprint with the inundation mapping and extracting the necessary information, such as depth of inundation, area inundated, and percent of area inundated.
-In addition, evaluation of multiple scenarios for static sea level rise and/or storm surge and wave hazards can help determine asset vulnerability under a variety of future conditions.
-Assets that are not exposed do not need to be evaluated further in the vulnerability assessment. - b.
-Sensitivity: Assets that are exposed should progress to the next step: evaluating the sensitivity of the asset to sea level rise.
+Exposure The exposure of an asset is the degree to which an asset is susceptible to hazards (e.g., depth of flooding due to sea level rise, storm surge and wave run up).
+Exposure is evaluated by type, magnitude, and duration of flooding using either inundation mapping at an appropriate scale and resolution, or by completing site-specific modeling and mapping of an accepted range of current and future sea level rise projections, storm surge conditions, and wave hazards (including wave run-up if the asset is directly located along the shoreline).
+Measure exposure by overlying the asset footprint with inundation mapping and extracting necessary information, such as depth of inundation, area inundated, and percent of area inundated.
+In addition, multiple scenarios for static sea level rise and/or storm surge and wave hazards can be used to help determine asset vulnerability under a variety of future conditions.
+If assets are not exposed, no further evaluation is needed.

+Sensitivity If an asset is exposed, the analysis progresses to the next step of evaluating the sensitivity of the asset to sea level rise.
 Sensitivity is the degree to which an asset is affected (i.e., temporary flooding causes minimal impact, or results in complete loss of asset or shut-down of operation).
-For example, a roadway may be temporarily inundated under a storm surge scenario, but once the floodwaters recede, the roadway can resume useful service without the need for repair.
-Such a roadway would have a low sensitivity to periodic flooding; therefore, it may not need to be carried further in the process.
-Assets with low sensitivity may still benefit from adaptation measures, such as infrastructure improvements and/or operational adjustments; therefore, the inclusion or exclusion of exposed assets with low sensitivity should be considered on a case by case basis.
-On the other hand, an electrical substation may be taken completely out of service if it experiences even minor temporary inundation, requiring either major repairs or complete replacement.
+For example, on one hand, a roadway might be temporarily inundated under a storm surge scenario, but once the floodwaters recede, the roadway can resume useful service without the need for repair.
+Such a roadway would have a low sensitivity to periodic flooding; therefore, it might not need to be carried further in the process.
+Assets with low sensitivity might still benefit from adaptation measures, such as infrastructure improvements and/or operational adjustments; therefore, the inclusion or exclusion of exposed assets with low sensitivity should be considered on a case by case basis.
+On the other hand, an electrical substation might be completely taken out of service if it experiences even minor temporary inundation, requiring either major repairs or complete replacement.
 This asset would be considered highly sensitive to flood impacts and would be the subject of more complex analysis.

-c.
-Adaptive Capacity: Assets that are both exposed and sensitive continue to the last phase: evaluation of adaptive capacity.
+Adaptive Capacity If an asset is both exposed and sensitive, continue to the last evaluation--adaptive capacity.
 Adaptive capacity is defined as the asset's inherent ability to adjust to sea level rise impacts without the need for significant intervention or modification.
 An asset with adaptive capacity is less vulnerable to sea level rise impacts.
-For example, a boardwalk or building may have been designed with an ability to be easily raised in the future, or a floodwall may have been designed to accommodate future increases in height without the need for significant modifications.
-These assets are said to have adaptive capacity.
-(For new assets or assets with low adaptive capacity, enhancing or building in adaptive capacity will be an objective in the Adaptation Planning phase described below).
-The presence of redundancy in the system can also increase its adaptive capacity.
-If one section of roadway, for example, is impacted by flooding, but another section could provide at least a portion of the impacted level of service, the system is able to take advantage of existing opportunities to minimize impacts, and therefore might score high for adaptive capacity.
+For example, architects might design a boardwalk or building to be easily raised in the future, or engineers might design a floodwall to accommodate future increases in height without the need for significant modifications.
+These assets have adaptive capacity.
+For new assets or assets with low adaptive capacity, enhancing or building in adaptive capacity will be an objective in Adaptation Planning, described below.
+Redundancy in the system can also increase its adaptive capacity.
+If one section of roadway, for example, floods, but another section provides at least a portion of the similar service, the system takes advantage of existing opportunities to minimize impacts, and might score high for adaptive capacity.